LEGAL

 • Firebase Analytics: product usage/engagement metrics when telemetry consent is enabled.

-• Firebase Crashlytics: crash diagnostics and stability signals when telemetry consent is enabled.
+• Firebase Crashlytics: crash diagnostics and stability signals in release builds.

 • Firebase Performance Monitoring: app performance and latency telemetry when telemetry consent is enabled.